 Visual Designer: Jessica Cantwell

-Photo Producer: Jacqui Trent
+Photo Producer and Stylist: Jacqui Trent

 Project Manager: Grace Dwomoh